AliabbasMerchant/AttendanceApp/README.md

 Its 8:30 pm, and I now begin.
 I have my laptop (with a mouse attached to it), paper and pen and a water bottle with me.
 (And obviously Google, SO, GitHub, etc to help me out)

+Lets see how fast I can copy pasta and build a working system, according to the requirements!
 Lets begin!